If you're getting ready to quit, you might want to think a little about what makes you smoke in the first place.

 There are three common reasons

-- Nicotine addiction – the chemical part that causes withdrawals and the ‘need’ for nicotine
+Nicotine addiction – the chemical part that causes nicotine withdrawal and the ‘need’ for nicotine

 Usually we smoke because of a combination of these reasons.

 NICOTINE ADDICTION + TRIGGERS (emotional and situation) = URGE TO SMOKE

 Dealing with one side of the smoking equation won’t usually be enough because you can be tripped up by the other.
 For example, if you use patches to deal with nicotine addiction but don't have a plan for emotional triggers you might find yourself reaching for a cigarette during a stressful day at work.

 The best way to manage nicotine addiction part is by using a combination of Quitline and stop smoking medications such as nicotine replacement therapy (NRT) or prescribed tablets.
 Combination therapy: a nicotine patch plus a faster-acting type like mouth spray, gum or lozenge is the most effective.
 The patch gives you a steady amount of nicotine while the faster-acting product helps you manage cravings.